Barney Chavous: Personal life

+He was a student teacher at Holly Hill's Roberts High School in Orangeburg, South Carolina as part of his college program at South Carolina State.
+During his playing days, he was considered religious and family oriented.
 Chavous was the head football coach at T. W. Josey High School in Augusta, Georgia.
 Chavous is the uncle of former Minnesota Vikings cornerback Corey Chavous.
 Now he works as a team sports coach at Tutt Middle school in Augusta, Georgia.